 Find the best times to post your content.
 For example, some content marketers post as early as 5 AM, so their content will be the first thing their followers see on their feed when they wake up.

 Once your content is posted, share it with people that you think will benefit the most.
 Let’s say you found a Quora thread that asked the question you answered in your post.
 Share the link to your post to gain more visibility and engagement.

 If you’ve got comments and messages about your content, respond to each one and engage.
 Your task doesn’t end after you publish your content.
 Communicate with your followers to strengthen your relationship and the trust you earned.

 The analytics of your posts, newsletters, blog posts, etc will tell you exactly what you need to improve on.
 Are there any posts that gain more engagement than the others?
 If so, why do you think they performed the best?

 Analyze your best-performing posts to replicate the results you had.
 Remember that your content marketing efforts must evolve as you try different things.
 The analytics is your basis to determine whether or not your results are improving.

 But it is A LOT of work.
 As a coach that wants to create a bigger impact, you don’t need to be doing all these kinds of stuff to attract your ideal clients.
 Our team handles the heavy-duty content marketing tasks for you, so you have more time to grow and scale your coaching business.

-And join other successful course creators fully launched creating a sustainable source of scalable income, impacting more lives, and changing the world one student at a time.
+And join other successful coaches and course creators fully launched creating a sustainable source of scalable income, impacting more lives, changing the world, and claiming their category of 1.